-A total of approximately 94 square feet of building-mounted signage for the McDonald's and 168 square feet of site signage have been proposed with this DSP.
-The signage includes a freestanding pylon sign; three flag poles with the United States, State of Maryland, and McDonald's flags; one existing pylon sign for the existing non-drive through restaurant; and directional signs for the proposed McDonald's, including menu boards with ordering systems for the drive-through.
+A total of approximately 94 square feet of building-mounted signage for the McDonald's and 168 square feet of site signage have been approved with this detailed site plan (DSP).
+The signage includes a freestanding pylon sign; three flag poles with the United States, State of Maryland, and McDonald's flags; one existing pylon sign for the existing non-drive through restaurant; and directional signs for the McDonald's approved herein, including menu boards with ordering systems for the drive-through.

-The building-mounted signage proposed by the applicant as part of this Detailed Site Plan complies with the development district standards of the Greenbelt Metro Area and MD 193 Corridor Sector Plan.
+The building-mounted signage approved herein as part of this DSP complies with the development district standards of the Greenbelt Metro Area and MD 193 Corridor Sector Plan.
 The signage will be comprised of internally illuminated lettering and logos and will be constructed of a durable plastic materials.
 In addition, the signage for each façade will be less than 10 percent of its area.
-The applicant is also proposing to replace the existing freestanding sign located in the northeast corner of the property with a 42-square-foot pylon sign with the standard McDonald's logo on it and an electric message board.
+The Planning Board is also approving herein the replacement of the existing freestanding sign located in the northeast corner of the property with a 42-square-foot pylon sign with the standard McDonald's logo on it and an electric message board.